phuse-org/SEND-Coding-Bootcamp/README.md

 # SEND-Coding-Bootcamp

 ### Overview
-The three-day SEND Coding Bootcamp aims to help those work with SEND datasets become more productive by teaching basic coding and plotting skills.
+The four-day SEND Coding Bootcamp aims to help those work with SEND datasets become more productive by teaching basic coding and plotting skills.

 Over the course of three seperate hands-on coding workshop, participants will learn the basics of programming and plotting using the R programming language.
 The course will be oriented around SEND datasets and will including reading, writing, plotting, and manipulating SEND datasets stored in .xpt format.